endurantgames/cosmiclegends/src/classes/shaper.md

 ::::::::::::::::::: {.classdata #class-shaper } ::::::::::::::
 # The Shaper {#toc-shaper .breakbefore .class}

 > Everyone wave goodbye to him!
 Get it?
 Wave.
-Because I control waves.
-Nobody?
+Because I control *waves.*
+> Nobody?
+Sheesh.
 Tough crowd.

 A Shaper is able to control some physical -- or quasi-physical -- substance, such as rock, water, or shadows.
 Their powers have